Learn more about Ecclesiastes in the Mentor Bible Commentary Series

-Dr. Richard P. Belcher, Jr. is the John D. and Frances M. Gwin Professor of Old Testament and the Academic Dean at both RTS Charlotte and RTS Atlanta.
+Dr. Richard P. Belcher, Jr. is the John D. and Frances M. Gwin Professor of Old Testament and the Academic Dean at both Reformed Theological Seminary (RTS) Charlotte and RTS Atlanta.
 He is an ordained minister in the PCA and pastored an urban nondenominational church in Rochester, NY for ten years before pursuing the Ph.
 D. This pastoral experience in an unusual and challenging setting gives him great insight into the practical, modern issues that will be faced by future pastors studying with him at RTS.

 He graduated from Covenant College and received his M. Div from Covenant Seminary.
 He also received an S.T.M. from Concordia Theological Seminary, and his Ph.
 D. is from Westminster Theological Seminary.
 He has served as stated supply for numerous churches in the area since coming to RTS Charlotte in 1995.